 In 2020, PARC affiliated with ServiceSource, a nonprofit organization with a mission to facilitate services and partnerships to support people with disabilities, their families, their caregivers and community members in order to build more inclusive communities.
 PARC became the sixth affiliated nonprofit organization that is part of the ServiceSource network.
 ServiceSource is headquartered in Northern Virginia, with regional offices in Delaware, Florida, North Carolina and now Utah.

 PARC is compliant with Title VI.
-For more information or to view our policy, click here.
+View our policy for more information.